Jesperoka/EE5020-project/README.md

 so it's clear that the filter does not have a completely accurate model of the true dynamics, but there is some notion of how likely it is to go from, for instance, going straight quickly to turning left or right sharply.
 Additionally, the measurements given to the filter only convey position, while the filters motion model state also contains a heading angle.
 In a real application, one would obviously try to get as good a model as possible, possibly by adaptive means.

 The filter also employs the addition of artificial process noise in the predicstion phase, for greater particle diversity, which in general helps with robustness against modeling errors.

+#### Number of Particles

+So far, no mention has been made to the number of particles to use in the particle filter.
+The results of the standard SIR filter come from approximating the analytical form of the posterior distribution of the state, that arises from applying Bayes' theorem, with a finite sum.
+The approximation error decreases, as you might imagine, with the number of particles, and approaches zero as the number of particles approach infinity.

+One can try to adaptively change the number of particles in order to best use computational resources and keep error below a certain value, but that was not attempted in this implementation.

+For practical reasons related to getting consistent results and making changes to certain parts of the implementation that will be discussed later, a particle amount of 5000 was chosen in the end, as a fairly high amount of particles, that still allowed relatively quick iterations to the codebase.
+At earlier stages of development, as low as 50 and 500 particles were used without much issue, but as the scope extended to tracking multiple targets in noisy conditions, it was deemed better to just set a high particle number to eliminate a variable from the development process.

 #### Multiple Target Tracking